gromacs/gromacs/docs/user-guide/file-formats.rst

 These are rounded to integer values.
 Then several other tricks are performed, for instance making use of the fact that atoms close in sequence are usually close in space too (e.g. a water molecule).
-To this end, the <i>xdr</i> library is extended with a special routine to write 3-D float coordinates.
+To this end, the *xdr* library is extended with a special routine to write 3-D float coordinates.

 .. link is broken: This routine was written by Frans van Hoesel